 Nori sheets are used to prepare sushi.
 It is wrapped around the cooked (venegar) rice with a slice of common vegetable, raw shrimp or fish.

 Nori egg soup (Nori tamago sumashijiru) is a popular Japanese clear soup served before dinner as an appetizer.
 It is sprinkled over cooked rice, vegetables and seafood.

 Furikake is a Japanese condiment mixture of dried fish, nori, sesame seeds, suagr and salt.

 Nori flakes alone also spinkled as garnish in vegetable, chicken, and salmon salads.

 Nori crusted salmon is another popular dish in which nori powder is sprinkled over salmon fillet and grilled in oven.

 Crumbled nori sheets used in bread, sandwiches, fish, tofu, vegetable, pasta dishes and rice.
 It is also used as a condiment and an infusion.

-Nori seaweed, being a marine produce, carries relatively higher concentrations of minerals, trace elements and heavy metals.
+Nori seaweed, being marine produce, carries relatively higher concentrations of minerals, trace elements, and heavy metals.
 Dried nori carries less mineral content than fresh, wet harvest seaweeds.
 Iodine content in dried sheets may range from 16-20 µg/g in nori.
-People with known thyroid disease (thyrotoxicosis- excess thyroxin hormone production in the body) may want avoid seaweeds in their diet for the same reason.
-Its moderate conumption, on the other hand, offers several health benefits which otherwise may not found in other plant-based diets.
+People with known thyroid disease (thyrotoxicosis- excess thyroxin hormone production in the body) may want to avoid seaweeds in their diet for the same reason.
+Its moderate consumption, on the other hand, offers several health benefits which otherwise may not found in other plant-based diets.
 (Medical disclaimer).

 ≻≻-Back to Seaweeds from Nori seaweed.
 Visit here for an impressive list of seaweeds with complete illustrations of their nutrition facts and health benefits.